sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## ESP8266

 ### Firmware
 The ESP8266 devices will usually ship with [vendor firmware](http://bbs.espressif.com/).
 Follow the link to SDKs, find the latest ESP8266_NONOS_SDK version.
-There is a Windows specfic flashing tool, or you can use the [portable tool](https://github.com/themadinventor/esptool/).
+There is a Windows specific flashing tool, or you can use the [portable tool](https://github.com/themadinventor/esptool/).
 This firmware is recommended for [mwp](https://github.com/stronnag/mwptools), as you can use it as a transparent UDP / serial bridge (but you can also use the [3rd party firmware](https://github.com/jeelabs/esp-link/releases) TCP bridge).

 For ezgui it is recommended to use [3rd party firmware](https://github.com/jeelabs/esp-link/releases) that provides a a transparent TCP / serial bridge.
 This firmware may also be used in [mwp](https://github.com/stronnag/mwptools).